awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-ip-address-type.md

 # IP Address Types for Your Application Load Balancer<a name="load-balancer-ip-address-type"></a>

-You can configure your Application Load Balancer to route IPv4 traffic only or to route both IPv4 and IPv6 traffic\.
+You can configure your Application Load Balancer so that clients can communicate with the load balancer using IPv4 addresses only, or using both IPv4 and IPv6 addresses\.
+The load balancer communicates with targets using IPv4 addresses, regardless of how the client communicates with the load balancer\.
 For more information, see [IP Address Type](application-load-balancers.md#ip-address-type)\.

 **IPv6 Requirements**
-+ An Internet\-facing load balancer\.
++ An Internet\-facing load balancer with the `dualstack` IP address type\.
+You can set the IP address type when you create the load balancer and update it at any time\.
-+ Your virtual private cloud \(VPC\) has subnets with associated IPv6 CIDR blocks\.
++ The virtual private cloud \(VPC\) and subnets that you specify for the load balancer must have associated IPv6 CIDR blocks\.
 For more information, see [IPv6 Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#ipv6-addressing) in the *Amazon EC2 User Guide*\.
++ The route tables for the load balancer subnets must route IPv6 traffic\.
++ The security groups for the load balancer must allow IPv6 traffic\.
++ The network ACLs for the load balancer subnets must allow IPv6 traffic\.

+**To set the IP address type at creation**
+Configure settings as described in [Create a Load Balancer](create-application-load-balancer.md#configure-load-balancer)\.

 **To update the IP address type using the console**